 - 2. Select an Account Type: - To log on using a Websense user account, such as WebsenseAdministrator, click Websense account (default). - To log on using your network credentials, click Network account. - 3.
-Enter a User name and Password, and then click Log On.
+Enter your User name and Password. - 4.
+To change the Websense Manager display language, click the Edit link under the Log On button, and then select a language.